Model-independent pricing with insider information: a Skorokhod embedding approach: Introduction

+Problems concerning insider information have a rich literature: the first work in the mathematical finance literature is \citet{PK96}, while important subsequent work includes \cite{BO05,AIS98,GP98,C05}, and this topic is still a very active area of research.
+Along with different information sets, agents may have different beliefs on the evolution of asset prices.
+This again will result in different market behaviours.

-In the past few years robust approaches to finance, where no underlying probability measure is assumed \emph{a priori}, have become popular.
-Only very recently, additional/insider information has been considered in a robust framework.
-In both \citet{AL15} and \citet{AHO16}, the additional information is modelled by an enlargement of the filtration.
+In the past few years, robust approaches to finance, where no underlying probability measure is assumed \emph{a priori}, have become very popular.
+Only very recently, additional information and beliefs have been considered in a robust framework.
+In both \citet{AL15} and \citet{AHO16}, this has been modelled by an enlargement of filtration.
+Closer to the approach of the current work, are the papers by \citet{CHO14}, \citet{HO15}, \citet{BaKuNe17}, and \citet{BZZ18}, which model beliefs in a robust setting by excluding some paths from the possible evolution of the asset's price process (see Section~\ref{sect.lit}).